-Each semester, each supervisor must submit a report on the progress made by each student on the research component of the applicable programme.
+Each semester, each supervisor must submit a report on the progress made by each student on the research component of the programme concerned.
 This must be submitted to and considered by the Higher Degrees committee to be considered at the first committee meeting of April as well as the first committee meeting of September.

-The Higher Degrees committee will - based on these reports - recommend to the executive dean to issue an official warning.
-Simultaneously each student must submit a confidential report about progress made and supervision received to the executive dean, research director and responsible school director.
-Based on the above recommendation by the Higher Degrees committee and the confidential student report, the executive dean, in consultation with the research director and school director will decide on appropriate action, which may include the issuing of a written warning or an appropriate intervention in consultation with the supervisor.
+Simultaneously each student must submit a confidential report about progress made and supervision received to the Higher Degrees Committee.